Loans on Diamond Necklaces

 If you are considering “I want to pawn my diamond necklace” contact us at New Bond Street Pawnbrokers for a no obligation appraisal.
 We’ll help you get started on your pawning journey with minimal paperwork and no hidden expenses.

-Some of the many loans we offer are against various types of fine jewellery and diamonds: diamond earrings, diamond necklaces, diamond rings, and fine brands of diamond jewelery such as Graff, Van Cleef & Arpels, Bulgari, Harry Winston , Tiffany and Cartier to name just a few.
+Some of the many loans we offer are against various types of diamonds and fine jewellery: diamond earrings, diamond necklaces, diamond rings, and fine brands of diamond jewelery such as Graff, Van Cleef & Arpels, Bulgari, Harry Winston , Tiffany and Cartier to name just a few.

 *We are authorised and regulated by the Financial Conduct Authority